 Session I of the Search Advocate Workshop Series introduces the search advocate role, provides foundation concepts (legal framework, diversity, cognitive and structural biases), explores potential bias risks that can arise even before the search opens, and recommends strategies to address those risks.

-Session II typically held the same week as Session I. Please register for each session separately.
+Session II typically held shortly after Session I. Please register for each session separately.

 Continental breakfast and light lunch will be provided.